Dollar bounces across the board as U.S. bond yields rise

 Not all analysts are convinced the greenback can sustainably strengthen much from here, and many still back the euro to gain once there is clarity about euro zone monetary policy.

 “There is a little bit of a notion that the ECB could sound a bit more cautious.
 We don’t think so.
-We think that the ECB will keep its policy normalisation stable,” Credit Agricole FX strategist Manuel Oliveri said, predicting that the euro-dollar exchange rate would remain stuck in its recent range and noting that recent positioning data did not suggest investors had raised their bets on the dollar.
+We think that the ECB will keep its policy normalisation stable,” Credit Agricole FX strategist Manuel Oliveri said.
+He predicted the euro-dollar exchange rate would remain stuck in its recent range and noted that recent positioning data suggested investors were not bullish on the dollar.

 The ECB holds its monetary policy meeting on Thursday.

-The rise in bond yields also weakened Asian emerging market currencies versus the dollar, with the Chinese yuan down and the Indonesian rupiah hitting a two-year low of 13,895 per dollar.
+The rise in bond yields also weakened Asian emerging market currencies versus the dollar, with the Chinese yuan and Korean won down and the Indonesian rupiah hitting a two-year low of 13,895 per dollar.

+The Australian dollar skidded to its weakest since Dec.
+14, falling to as low as $0.7634 before recovering slightly to $0.7643, while sterling and the Canadian and New Zealand dollars also dropped.

-Easing concerns over global political risks weighed on the Japanese currency, market participants said, as the yen tends to attract demand in times of economic uncertainty and market turmoil, and sell off when confidence returns.
+Easing concerns over global political risks weighed on the Japanese currency, market participants said, as the yen tends to attract demand in times of market uncertainty and weaken when confidence returns.

 North Korea said on Saturday it would immediately suspend nuclear and missile tests, scrap its nuclear test site and pursue economic growth and peace instead.
 It made these comments ahead of planned summits with South Korea and the United States.

-U.S. Treasury Secretary Steven Mnuchin said on Saturday he may travel to China, a move that could ease tensions between the world’s two largest economies.
+U.S. Treasury Secretary Steven Mnuchin said he may travel to China, a move that could ease tensions between the world’s two largest economies.